snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

  Working on password reset functonality where, user will get  OTP sent to the associated email while creating the rider/driver account.

  Peering with team, developing an feature where driver navigate to Rider address.(Maps Integartion)

+ Working on email notification confirmtion, where driver as well as rider needs to be notified through email when rider books the ride.